linode/docs/docs/websites/cms/high-availability-wordpress.md

         mysql -u root -p

 2. Configure the replication users on each Linode.
-Replace "x.x.x.x" with the private IP address of the opposing Linode, and "password" with a strong password:
+Replace `x.x.x.x` with the private IP address of the opposing Linode, and `password` with a strong password:

         GRANT REPLICATION SLAVE ON *.* TO 'replication'@'x.x.x.x' IDENTIFIED BY 'password';